zappascout/devil_notes-sources/docs/index.md

 # About these Notes

+Under construction (by me - steep learning curve!).
+Expected online July 23

+This page will explain:

-journalistic rules for sources
+the journalistic rules for sources

-get denser as goes on through chapters
+that the notes get denser as the book progresses through the chapters

-hope will be a living resource
+my hope that these notes will become a living resource

-contact for problems/issues/stories...won't be able to reply.
+contact details for problems/issues/suggested additions, corrections etc.